MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-customize-visuals.md

 :::image type="content" source="media/dashboard-customize-visuals/stat.png" alt-text="stat visual type":::

 The stat visual only shows one element.
 If there are multiple columns and rows in the output, stat shows the first element of the first column.
-Stat cards are useful to highlight KPI's on the Dashboard.
+Stat cards are useful to highlight KPIs on the Dashboard.

 ### Pie chart

 :::image type="content" source="media/dashboard-customize-visuals/pie-chart.png" alt-text="pie chart visual type":::

-The pie chart visual needs a minimum of 2 columns in the query result.
+The pie chart visual needs a minimum of two columns in the query result.
 By default, the first column is used as the color axis.
 This column can contain text, datetime, or numeric data types.
-Other columns will be used to determined the size of each slice and contain numeric data types.
+Other columns will be used to determine the size of each slice and contain numeric data types.
 Pie charts are used for presenting a composition of categories and their proportions out of a total.

 ### Scatter chart

 :::image type="content" source="media/dashboard-customize-visuals/scatter-chart.png" alt-text="scatter chart visual type":::

 In a scatter chart visual, the first column is the x-axis and should be a numeric column.
 Other numeric columns are y-axes.
-Scatter plots are generally used to observe relationships between variables.
+Scatter plots are used to observe relationships between variables.

 ### Time chart

 :::image type="content" source="media/dashboard-customize-visuals/time-chart.png" alt-text="time chart visual type":::

 A time chart visual is a type of line graph. the first column of the query is the x-axis, and should be datetime.
 Other numeric columns are y-axes.
 One string column values are used to group the numeric columns and create different lines in the chart.
-Further string columns are ignored.
+Other string columns are ignored.
 The time chart visual is similar to a [line chart](#line-chart) except the x-axis is always time.

 ### Anomaly chart